AnalogStudiosRI/www.blissfestri.com/src/pages/news/2023/learn-about-blissfest.md

   alt="Blissfest icon"
 />

-For all those who have wanted to learn more about Blissfest and our exciting new location this year, as IYRS Restoration Hall, we have created an [About page](/about/) for all those who would love to learn more!
+For all those who have wanted to learn more about Blissfest and our exciting new location this year, at IYRS Restoration Hall, we have created an [About page](/about/) for all those who would love to learn more!

 On this page we have included a brief history of Blissfest, some cool pictures of the venue, as well as a live video walkthrough and showcase of the venue and the VIP room presented by Dave Flamand!